legendu-net/blog/misc/content/2019-05-14-tips-on-etrade.markdown

 Generally when you sell ESPP no tax is paid upon selling them.
 However,
 coming tax season we will provide you a tax form.
 Where you can then work with an accountant or tax advisor on how to report that.

+## Questionso

+1. Can I withould tax when I sell RSU shares and pay in the next tax season?